wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

 ### Configure the service port with endpoints

-We expect to run our book list service on port 8080.
-To securely expose the service through Choreo, we must provide the port and other required information to Choreo.
-In Choreo, we expose our services with endpoints.
-You can read more about endpoints in our [endpoint documentation](https://wso2.com/choreo/docs/choreo-concepts/endpoint/).
+You can run the book list service on port 8080.
+To securely expose the service through Choreo, you must provide the port and other required information to Choreo.
+In Choreo, you can expose the services with endpoints.
+You can read more about endpoints in the [endpoint documentation](https://wso2.com/choreo/docs/choreo-concepts/endpoint/).

 Choreo looks for an endpoints.yaml file inside the `.choreo` directory to configure the endpoint details of the component.
 Place the `.choreo` directory at the root of the NodeJS project.